markmeson/fribdds/README.md

 - 16 bit color (5:6:5, 4:4:4:4, and 1:5:5:5)

-- DXT1 Compressed Images
+- DXT1, DXT3, DXT4 and DXT5 Compressed Images

-Does Not Support:
+Does Not Yet Support:

-- Non-DXT1 Compressed DDS Images
+- DXT2 Format